 "I hate Death Eaters because they've killed the people that I love.
 I hate most Slytherins, because they've bullied my friends.
 You hate muggle borns for absolutely no good reason."

 "Good for you Parkinson, you know your history.
 History.
 The past.
-Do you see muggles with torches and pitchforks running around burning little girls right now?
-No, because burning people, and discrimination in general for that matter, is against muggle law," Harry snapped.
+Do you see muggles with torches and pitchforks running around burning witches right now?
+No, because burning people, and discrimination in general for that matter, is against most muggle law," Harry snapped.

 "That's not true, you've never even spoken to a muggle, you don't know anything about them!"
-Harry said in exacerbation.
+Harry said in exasperation.

-"Of course I haven't spoken to a muggle!
-My parents never let me.
+"Of course I haven't spoken to a muggle, my parents never let me.
 I hear they have pieces of metal that can kill you from miles away with just the pull of a finger.
 They even have things that can destroy entire countries within seconds.
-Like, how is that even possible?"
+How is that even possible?"

-Harry nearly started to explain to her what a bomb was, but then saw the fear in her eyes.
+Harry nearly started to explain to her what a nuclear bomb was, but then saw the fear in her eyes.
 Real, genuine fear which was no doubt created by stories told to her as a child, caused by a lifetime, or even generations, of misunderstanding.
 But at the same time, he could see where she was coming from.
 He wouldn't dare walk up to muggles and show them real magic, it just wasn't something a wizard did because you could never know how muggles would react.
 Guns and bombs in many ways were far more dangerous than wands.
-There were lots of reasons wizarding society was hidden, the main one being muggles.
-There was a long silence in which he hesitated to answer, and Pansy took a deep breath to calm herself.
+There were lots of reasons wizarding society was hidden, the main one being the danger of muggles.
+There was a long silence in which he hesitated to answer, and Pansy calmed down a bit.

 "Well you scorn me for being a Slytherin, and a Death Eater supporter even though I'm not," Pansy countered defensively.

-"No, I scorn you because you bully my best friend and you are prejudiced towards people I like.
+"No, I scorn you because you bully my best friend and you seem to hate people I like.
 Those are the only reasons.
 I take back what I said about you being on the Death Eater side, that's not really the point I was trying to make..."
 Harry trailed off, unsure of what to say next.
-There was an awkward silence as they glanced at each other and looked away, shocked at everything that had been said and the strange understanding which had formed.
+There was an awkward silence as they glanced at each other and looked away, shocked at everything that had been said and the strange understanding which had formed between them.
 Pansy glanced up at the castle, biting her lip, worry etched into her face.

 "I didn't come up with all this stuff.
 I don't really know what to believe.
 But I don't have much choice, if I didn't hate mudbloods or at least say that I did, my parents would disown me, no Slytherin would talk to me, I'd have nothing.
 Every other house hates me and hates Slytherin, I can't just change, or whatever... and besides, some Slytherins really are good people.
 Draco is a good person.
 My parents are good people.
 They might have beliefs that I sometimes question, but I love them because they're family, they're blood, and I do what they say because that's how it is.
 If the Death Eaters ever came back, my parents would support them, because if they didn't they'd be considered traitors.
 You're right, I probably would be 'on the Death Eater side', because they'd kill my parents if I didn't support them.
 I can't trust anyone outside of Slytherin, who would accept me?"
 Pansy said.
-She seemed to really want to get everything off of her chest, and the more she spoke, the more on edge she became.
-Harry stood there in stunned silence, staring at her as though she were a different person.
+She seemed to really want to get everything off of her chest, and the more she spoke, the more frightened she became.
+Harry stood there in stunned silence, staring at her as if he was seeing Pansy Parkinson for the first time.
 Where on earth had all of that come from?

 "I don't know.
-I shouldn't have said all this.
-D-don't tell anyone I said any of this, I-I really shouldn't have said anything," she continued, sounding panic-stricken as she hurried past him to walk away.
+I shouldn't have said all of this.
+Don't tell anyone I said any of this, I ...
+I really shouldn't have said anything," she continued, sounding panicked as she hurried past him towards the castle.
 Harry stared at her as she walked away, utterly confused at her reaction to her own honesty, before springing into action and following her.

-"That actually made some sense, why are you acting like it's a bad thing?"
+"That actually made sense, why are you acting like it's a bad thing?"
 Harry asked from a few feet behind her.
-She didn't respond and just kept walking as fast as she could towards the castle.
+She didn't respond and just kept walking as fast as she could.

 "Keep your voice down, Merlin Potter!" she hissed as she spun on her heels.
-"Everything I just said was bad, forget I said any of it!
-Y-you're a blood traitor and I shouldn't be talking to you!"
+"Everything I just said was wrong, forget I said any of it.
+I shouldn't be talking to you."

 "And after all that which I'm sure you'll do just fine in, you'll be qualified to teach first, second and third years for the rest of the year.
 At that point you will share classes with me, and if you wish, you can take over all of the first to third year classes.
 However, you only need a total of thirty hours of teaching experience to fulfil the program's requirements, and after that I would advise that you focus on studying for your NEWTs instead," Professor McGonagall finished, smiling at Hermione's excitement.